kbrgl/website/content/posts/walnut.md

     | single_target augassign ~ (yield_expr | star_expressions)
 ```

-A lot of modern compilers use a toolchain called LLVM behind the scenes.
+Modern compilers frequently use a toolchain called LLVM behind the scenes.
 For example, `clang`, the default macOS C compiler, uses LLVM.
 What is LLVM for?
 Well, consider what happens when you want to compile to assembly.
 If your hand-rolled compiler generates x86_64 assembly, then your programs won't run on an ARM machine like an M1 Mac.
 So you'll have to go and manually implement another output format for your compiler.[^2] What LLVM enables you to do is simply write a "front end" that compiles your language down to what it calls an "Intermediate Representation" (IR).
 Then, LLVM takes care of compiling the IR to any number of instruction sets, from ARM and MIPS to x86_64 and WebAssembly.

-A lot of people like to write compilers in functional languages like Haskell and OCaml.
-There's a lot of recursion when you're working with ASTs, and functional languages make that part a lot easier.
+People often like to write compilers in functional languages like Haskell and OCaml.
+There's loads of recursion when you're working with ASTs, and functional languages make that part significantly easier.
 Plus they're fast, safe, and expressive.
 As a byproduct, Haskell and OCaml also have very mature ecosystems for this kind of thing.

 ---